MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 Mixed reality captured photos and videos are likely the first exposure a user will have of your app.
 Whether as mixed reality screenshots on your Microsoft Store page or from other users sharing MRCs on social networks.
 You can use MRC to demo your app, educate users, encourage users to share their mixed world interactions, and for user research and problem solving.

-## Integrating mixed reality capture into your app
+## Enabling mixed reality capture

 By default, an app does not have to do anything to enable users to take mixed reality captures.
-However, developers can use *Holographic [Camera Capture UI API](https://docs.microsoft.com/windows/uwp/audio-video-camera/capture-photos-and-video-with-cameracaptureui)*, to expose a way for users to seamlessly invoke camera or video capture from within an application.
-For example, you could include a feature to allow a user to capture and insert photo or video content directly within an app like Microsoft Word.

 ## Disabling mixed reality capture